shenqianjin/soften-client-go/README.md

 listener as well.
 Learn more about consume checkpoints in [manual] and goto status actions in [manual].

-Here is an example of mixed consume checkpoints and goto actions to implement the following:
+Here is an example of mixed consume checkpoints and goto actions to satisfy the following requirements:
 - previous handle checkpoint: schedule Junior users' messages to a low level topic - B1
 - post handle checkpoint: send these messages which is handled with "Bad Request" error to dead letter topic
 - goto decision: backoff these messages which is handled with "Internal Server Error" error to retrying topic, they will